TimWSpence/blog/posts/2020-04-30-functional-streams-for-haskell.md

 The following is an experiment in starting with that idea, picking the first stream representation that came into my head and typing for a couple of hours.
-I think the result is surprisingly expressive (if _very_ inefficient)!
+I think the result is surprisingly expressive (if _very_ inefficient and entirely exception unsafe)!
 See the examples at the end for what usage looks like.

 `example2` in particular illustrates the part of the API which is a bit more painful (AFAIK) in Pipes or Conduit - dynamically generating and concatenating substreams.
 In my experience, I've had